Frequently Asked Questions

 Q: How closely are our Caregivers supervised?

 A: All members of our Care Team receive a 90-day and annual evaluation to ensure compliance with company policy and state regulations.
-At least every 60 days, our clients receive a face-to-face visit from our nursing staff to ensure satisfaction with services and assigned caregiver.
+Our clients receive a face-to-face visit from our nursing staff to ensure satisfaction with services and assigned caregiver.
 Also, as part of our quality assurance to you, we randomly contact clients via phone to perform satisfaction surveys.
-In addition, all caregivers are required to attend in-service meetings at least twice a year for continuing education, to discuss developments in healthcare and any company changes or concerns.
+In addition, all caregivers are required to attend in-service meetings to discuss developments in healthcare and any company changes or concerns.
 Each member of our care team is supplied an employee handbook which details responsibilities and policies to which they are held accountable.

 Q: Do caregivers work nights, weekends and holidays?